 Although many of our students choose to enter the field because of a natural artistic ability, many professional graphic designers and art directors do not possess accurate technical or representational drawing skills.
 Graphic designers are usually concerned with selecting and arranging text and graphic elements within a page format.

-Do you teach Adobe software (Photoshop, Illustrator, InDesign) and QuarkXPress?
+Do you teach Adobe software (Photoshop, Illustrator, InDesign)?

 Yes we do.
 Each of these software applications are taught as separate 4-credit courses.
 Photoshop is taught in three separate 4-credit courses and Illustrator is taught in a beginning and an advanced 4-credit course.